kig/raspivid_mjpeg_server/README.md

     1. The compositor tells the GPU that it has a new screen frame.
     1. You grab a screenshot and it has the current timestamp picture and the image picture received from the camera.

 If you go with double-buffered latencies: timestamp-to-application takes 1 frame, displaying application takes 1 frames, jpeg-to-application takes 1 frame, displaying image application takes 1 frames, for a total of 4 frames of latency.
+For the display to change the frame takes 30 ms on a 60 Hz IPS screen, 12 ms on a 240 Hz screen.
 Then camera latency of 1 camera frame.
-With a 60Hz display and a 50Hz camera, that's 87 ms. With 240 Hz display and 90 Hz camera, the timestamp-to-screenshot latency would be 28 ms. Add in 10 ms WiFi latency and 16 ms frame transfer time, and the 60 Hz system is at 113 ms and the 240 Hz system is at 54 ms.
+With a 60Hz display and a 50Hz camera, that's 87 ms + 30 ms display response time.
+With 240 Hz display and 90 Hz camera, the timestamp-to-screenshot latency would be 28 ms + 12 ms DRT.
+Add in 10 ms WiFi latency and 16 ms frame transfer time, and the 60 Hz system is at 113 ms + 30 ms DRT and the 240 Hz system is at 54 ms + 12 ms DRT.

 ## Network latency